Wild Kauai: Surfing with a Hawaiian Legend

 Throughout the week I’d experienced more than world-class surfing.
 I’d glimpsed this singular island way of life, in the Hawaiian pidgin banter that Kaimi shared with his fellow surfers at Anahola; in the Hawaiian surfer who fetched us fresh coconuts after we surfed his home break, or surf spot; in the hours that young Ry and his willowy girlfriend Avery Rowan whiled away sharing beers with us.

 Just the previous evening, the guys and their partners had come over for a barbecue, with Titus, a soulful singer, strumming a few chords on his guitar.
 Titus’s wife Robin told me then of her eldest daughter Maluhia, a champion surfer and college freshman, and Maluhia’s efforts to reconcile how her competitive Stanford classmates treat others with the way people interact back home.
 I was beginning to appreciate Robin’s words.
-In Kauai’s small, supportive community, relationships aren’t steppingstones to
+In Kauai’s small, supportive community, relationships aren’t steppingstones to something else.

 Life on the Edge